Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Added some NPCs for the tutorial
 - Created new callback function that allows for animations to end smoothly with their last frame
 - Implemented NPC textbox prompting infrastructure

+6/28:

+- Implemented return to menu functionality from the World Hub